GoogleCloudPlatform/ezcx/README.md

 # ezcx
-`ezcx` is a framework for building Dialogflow CX webhook fulfillment APIs.
+`ezcx` is a framework for building containerized Dialogflow CX webhook fulfillment APIs.  `ezcx` runs happiest on Google's Cloud Run service.

 `ezcx` was designed to remove most (if not all) the complexity associated with building Dialogflow CX webhook fulfillment APIs: